CLNelson1993/ChristmasLED/README.md

 # ChristmasFlair

+# 11/4/2023

+Our team leader dropped the class abruptly.
+I've been holding off migrating the repo for awhile, but I think it's necessary.
+Just in case they decide to delete the repo from their page.

 # 11/3/2023

 I just yesterday realized that the webapp is meant to run through the Pi, not the PC.
 Oops.